 Apple intends gestures to be used as Accessibility Features.
 Which is great.

 However, it also shows me that these features can work really well in some sports scenarios.
 So well, that they WILL be used by watch and app developers in the near future starting on the Apple Watch 7 / watchOS 8 in September and indeed Samsung introduced some gestures to Galaxy Watch 3 in 2020.

 The use of gesture control will allow sports watch designs with fewer than 4/5 buttons.
 That could be a boost to the sporting credibility of the traditional 2-buttoned smartwatch.

 I got the screen scrolling to work well but couldn’t quite get my apps to take a lap.
 However, this feature is only in Beta right now so we are at the early stages and its scope will grow over time.

 - More gestures recognised – such as pinching a different finger

-- More watch actions supported – such as a watch shake or screen double-tap.
+- More watch actions are supported – such as a watch shake or screen double-tap.

 - Enable app developers to create a gesture profile that only works within their app rather than at a system level.

 This content is not sponsored.
 It’s mostly me behind the labour of love which is this site and I appreciate everyone who follows, subscribes or Buys Me A Coffee ❤️ Alternatively please buy the reviewed product from my partners.
 Thank you!
 FTC: Affiliate Disclosure: Links pay commission.
 As an Amazon Associate, I earn from qualifying purchases.